-The Best Red Lipsticks for Every Skin Tone
+5 Gorgeous Red Lipsticks to Complement Every Skin Tone

 For Fair Skin

-For light skin tones, we like Chanel Rouge Allure Velvet in La Fascinante, which sells for $38 at Chanel.
-"Matte reds have the richest, most velvety color—and the most sophistication," says celebrity makeup artist Andrew Sotomayor, who has worked with stars such as Anne Hathaway and Kerry Washington.
+For light skin tones, try an option like Rouge Allure Velvet in La Fascinante ($40, Chanel).
+"Matte reds have the richest, most velvety color, and the most sophistication," says celebrity makeup artist Andrew Sotomayor, who has worked with stars such as Anne Hathaway and Kerry Washington.
 Lighter complexions look amazing in a cool red (think something with hints of plum), which gives a nice shot of complexion-brightening color without being too overpowering.

 For Medium Skin

-If you have medium-toned skin, try NARS Lipstick in Bad Reputation for $26 at Sephora.
+If you have medium-toned skin, try NARS Lipstick in Bad Reputation ($26, Sephora).
 This bright red shade is infused with passion fruit seed oil and moringa oil that makes it go on smooth and keep your lips feeling great.
 "The vibrant color is great if you want to look a little more dressed up, or you just need one 'accessory' to make a denim and dress shirt look polished," Sotomayor says.

 Editor's Tip: Make your lip look last even longer by dusting your mouth lightly with translucent powder before applying lipstick.